 As promised, I’d provide a little list of my favorite places to eat & drink from my last trip to Spain.
 My last post perhaps seemed a bit strong and slightly negative about Italy.
 But feelings, like the moon, have their phases and moments.
 It’s safe to say I have a justifiable love-hate relationship with lady Italia.
-I think all of us do, really who has spent more than 5 minutes on the ground.
-I personally prefer honestly rather than having a happy-go-lucky game face all the time.
-We’re all human experiencing ebbs and flows in life- why pretend everything is peachy keen all the time?
-First of all it’s not real, not representative of a feeling human being and frankly BORING.
+I think all of us who have spent more than 5 minutes on the ground can relate.

 I recently visited Iran, one of the most misunderstood countries and societies in mainstream media today.
 I will highlight I visited Iran during a particular period in the arena of world politics.
 My visa process coincided with Trump’s 1st attempted travel ban from 7 predominately Muslim countries, which included Iran.
 Some suggested I cancel my plans, but I was determined to not allow current affairs stop me from a dream trip of a lifetime.
 Continue Reading →